How To Craft Vendor Scorecards That Strengthen Your TPRM Program

 Gathering Inputs

 Building an effective scorecard starts with collecting the right types of data from the right sources.
-Incorporating these inputs into a 3rd-party risk assessment strategy strengthens accuracy while also increasing accountability among vendors.
+Incorporating these inputs into a 3rd-party risk assessment strategy improves accuracy and increases vendor accountability.
 Below are the most critical input types:

 - Analyzing Internal Dashboard Data: Operational dashboards are powerful tools for collecting performance data that reflects a vendor’s day-to-day impact.
 These dashboards track key metrics, including incident frequency and delivery accuracy, helpdesk performance, and trends in SLA adherence.
 Over time, this data uncovers patterns that help procurement teams identify bottlenecks, recurring issues, or vendors who consistently exceed expectations.
 Dashboards also facilitate real-time monitoring, allowing teams to detect service degradation before it becomes a critical issue.
 By integrating this internal data into the scorecard, organizations can anchor risk assessments in system-generated facts that reflect the vendor’s operational footprint.